isomerpages/tp-virtualcampus/index.md

       subtitle: Your one-stop hub for all Temasek Polytechnic happenings
       background: /images/Home/virtual_backgrounds-01-v3.jpg
   - infopic:
+      title: POL-ITE Games 2024
+      subtitle: HUGE CHEERS TO TEAM TEMASEK!
+      id: infopic
+      description: The curtain has fallen on these annual games, and what a transformative season it has been been!
+Dive into Team Temasek's journey to sporting glory here!
+      button: RELIVE THE EXCITEMENT!
+      url: /polite-games-2024/
+      alt: Image alt text
+      image: /images/Events/Sports/POL_ITE_Games__Medal_Tele__2024_1920_X_1080.jpg
+  - infopic:
       title: TP Walk for Rice
       subtitle: TRANSFORM STEPS INTO MEALS!
       id: infopic